 The Psychology Internship Program is led by Co-Directors, Tina Goldstein, PhD and Michele Levine, PhD.
 Administrative support is provided by Elizabeth Fyne.

-Dr. Levine is a licensed psychologist and Associate Professor of Psychiatry and Psychology at the University of Pittsburgh.
-Her research focuses on relationships among mood, weight and women's health behaviors.
-Dr. Levine’s latest research aims to increase our understanding of postpartum depression and preventing postpartum relapse to cigarette smoking, and addressing excessive gestational weight gain.
-Together with Dr. Goldstein, she co-directs the NIMH-funded postdoctoral training program for clinical psychologists and is involved in the training and clinical supervision of graduate students and other postdoctoral trainees.
+Dr. Levine is a licensed psychologist and Associate Professor of Psychiatry, Psychology, and Obstetrics, Gynecology and Reproductive Sciences at the University of Pittsburgh.
+Her research focuses on the health and mental health of individuals during pregnancy and the postpartum period.
+For example, ongoing research is designed to increase our understanding of perinatal mood and eating problems, and to develop and evaluate interventions to promote wellness and decrease cardiovascular disease risk in an effort to address health disparities across the preconception, prenatal and postpartum periods.
+Together with Dr. Goldstein, she directs the NIMH-funded postdoctoral training program for clinical psychologists and is involved in the training and clinical supervision of graduate students and other postdoctoral trainees.

 Interests: Neural markers of risk for anxiety and depressive disorders

 Stefanie Goncalves (George Mason University)

 Interests: Neural mechanisms of affect and substance in use in adolescents